Discover how to become a critical thinker and make better decisions.

-Most of us (myself included on occasion), make choices and solve problems by what feels best.
-We’re only human.
+Most of us (myself included on occasion) make choices and solve problems by what feels best.

 So we may find this truth-be-damned perspective emotionally satisfying – although it’s based on feelings rather than on being able to substantiate our opinions with facts.